Finance

 -

-Statutory fee for EU/EEA students
+EU/EEA students

-The statutory tuition fee for the upcoming academic year 2024-2025 is €2,530 per year.
+- The statutory tuition fee for the academic year 2025–2026 is €2,601 per year.

-You are eligible for the statutory fee if:
+Who is eligible for the statutory fee?

 -

-If you are not from the EU/EEA or do not meet the conditions applicable to statutory tuition fees, you pay institutional tuition fees.
-The tuition fee for 2024 entry is € 8,746 per year for full time study.
+If you are not from the EU/EEA or do not qualify for the statutory tuition fee, you will pay the institutional tuition fee:

 -